-To say that my friends and I have been preparing for the BC 5-year since we left BC 5 years ago isn't an exaggeration.
+To say that my friends and I have been preparing for 5 year college reunion since we left Boston College 5 years ago isn’t an exaggeration.
 It is a momentous occasion.
 So momentous that some people will fly to it from Chicago the day before their business school finals begin aanndd others will drive from South Boston at 8:30am just to be on campus the minute registration opens.
-The amount of g-mail chains it took to make these three days happen is down-right embarrassing.
+The amount of G-mail chains it took to make these three days happen is down-right embarrassing.

 Here – with an attempt at incriminating (most) people – is what the weekend taught me: